Department of Function Spaces and Differential Equations

 - existence and structure of sets of solutions of certain differential, integral or differential-integral equations and inclusions,

 - special classes of equations (fractional, dynamic) and their properties,

 - applications of non-absolute integrals (Henstock–Kurzweil integrals, Henstock–Kurzweil–Pettis integrals).

-The Department of Function Spaces and Differential Equations runs a departmental seminar which is held on Tuesday at 11:00.
-It is a continuation of Interdisciplinary Seminar on Geometry of Banach Spaces and Theory of Function and Interpolation Spaces, which has been organized since 1998.
+The Department of Function Spaces and Differential Equations runs a departmental seminar, which is held on Tuesdays at 11:00.
+It is a continuation of the Interdisciplinary Seminar on Geometry of Banach Spaces and Theory of Function and Interpolation Spaces, which has been organized since 1998.

 The department staff also take part in the faculty lectures co-organized with the Department of Functional Analysis, the Department of Mathematical Analysis and the Department of Operator Theory.